active

 Novartis Leprosy Program

-Contributing to a world free of leprosy through the Novartis donation of leprosy multidrug therapy (MDT) since 2000.
+Contributing to a world free of leprosy through the Novartis donation of multidrug therapy (MDT) since 2000 and funding for single dose rifampicin (SDR) since 2024.

 SHOW SUB-TARGETS + HIDE SUB-TARGETS -